dani8439/javascript_lessons/14-OOP/notes12.md

 ```

 This new `calcAge()` method will override what's in the prototype chain, because it's what appears first in the prototype chain.
 Don't need to look up into the parent class to find it.
 The `calcAge()` method is shadowing the one that's in the parent class.

+This mechanism of inheritance that we explored here, can actually be very problematic and dangerous in the real world.
+However, that's a topic for another day.
+Will talk a little bit about this when we talk about functional programming, kind of the alternative to object oriented programming.